Interpretable Sparse Proximate Factors for Large Dimensions: Empirical Application

 Figure \ref{fig:macroeconomic-loading} shows a clear interpretation of the statistical factors.
-When each hard-thresholded loading has 10 nonzero entries, we see a strong pattern in the composition of each latent factor from the sparse factor weights and can label each factor.
+When each hard-thres\-holded loading has 10 nonzero entries, we see a strong pattern in the composition of each latent sparse factor that allows us to label each one.
 The first factor is a labor and productivity factor; the second factor is a price factor; both third and fourth factors are interest and exchange rate factors; the fifth factor is a housing and rate factor; the sixth factor is a labor and stock market factor; the seventh factor is a productivity and stock market factor; the eighth factor is a labor and rate factor.
-Macroeconomic variables in groups of output, income, labor market and prices are the main compositions of the first and second factors.
-The third, fourth, fifth and eighth latent factors are mainly composed of macroeconomic variables in the group of interest and exchange rates.
+Macroeconomic variables in groups of output, income, labor market, and prices are the main compositions of the first and second factors.
+The third, fourth, fifth, and eighth latent factors are mainly composed of macroeconomic variables in the group of interest and exchange rates.
 Variances explained by latent factors are in decreasing order.
 Thus, variables in groups of output, income, labor market, prices, interest and exchange rates explain most of the variation in the whole dataset.

-Finally, Figure \ref{fig:fred-md-rho-rmse} compares proximate factors with sparse PCA with the same metrics as before.
-We split the data set into half for training and testing.
-The findings confirm our previous results.
-SPCA performs worse among all dimensions.
-Proximate factors give essentially the same results as standard PCA as long as the sparsity level is not too high.
-Surprisingly, the modified SPCA can have slightly smaller RMSE out-of-sample than standard PCA and hence also the proximate factors.
-Overall the results justify why we can use the proximate factors as a replacement for standard PCA factors.
+Figures \ref{fig:fred-md-rho-rmse} and \ref{fig:fred-md-prob-bound} apply the same analysis as in Figures \ref{fig:370-port-rho-rmse} and \ref{fig:370-port-prob-bound} to the macroeconomic data with similar insights.
+The key difference is that the macroeconomic time-series are more heterogeneous.
+Hence, the weighted PCA achieves a lower RMSE out-of-sample than the unweighted PCA.
+Note that as expected the weighted proximate factors are more highly correlated with the weighted PCA factors while unweighted proximate factors mimic the unweighted PCA factors.
+This is also reflected in the RMSE.
+Sparse PCA overall performs significantly worse as expected.
+The theoretical lower bound provides similar guidance as in the portfolio case.
+Note that in the macroeconomic data the factors are generally weaker and explain less variation than in the portfolio data which leads to a larger gap between the empirical and theoretical generalized correlation bound.
+Overall the empirical results justify why we can use the proximate factors as a replacement for standard PCA factors.